james-e-barrett/bed-beta/README.md

+NOTE: this is a beta version and not under active development.

 Code to run the bayesian epiallele detection (BED) pipeline.

 ## Step 1: convert to sam file